abanskota/t81_577_data_science/weekly_materials/week4/docs/model-development-steps.md

-### Learning objective: Explore and familiarize with steps of machine-learning model development on a high level
+### Learning objective: Explore and familiarize with the steps of machine-learning model development on a high level

 ### Framing questions:

-Understanding and defining the data science problem clearly is the first and most critical aspect in the model building process.
+Understanding and clearly defining problem is the first and most critical aspect in the model building process.
 Usually, the request for a machine learning based product or solution comes from people who have better grasp on business domain.
 Engaging with the customers right from the beginning and asking a series of questions will allow data scientists to deliver products according to the need of customers.
 Formulating and asking right questions will help fully understand the need of business without making assumptions about what others are thinking.

 Example of some questions: